BIND TORTURE KILL 'Viscères' LP

 Release Date 26 January 2018

-doom black vinyl edition comes with a heavy 380g cover and insert with lyrics and liner notes
+limited edition of 315 doom black vinyl copies comes with a heavy 380g cover and insert with lyrics and liner notes

 Devastating French Post-Hardcore three piece BIND TORTURE KILL release their second high speed slab of chaotic blackened post hardcore on the album 'Viscères'.
 Following in the footsteps of giants like Trap Them and Converge but finding heavier emphasis in 'blackened' elements than either.